Lissy93/dashy/docs/troubleshooting.md

 ---

+## Styles and Assets not Updating

+If you find that your styles and other visual assets work when visiting `ip:port` by not `dashy.domain.com`, then this is usually caused by caching.
+In your browser, do a hard-refresh (<kbd>Ctrl</kbd> + <kbd>F5</kbd>).
+If you use Cloudflare, then you can clear the cache through the management console, or set the cache level to Bypass for certain files, under the Rules tab.

+---

 ## DockerHub `toomanyrequests`

 This situation relates to error messages similar to one of the following, returned when pulling, updating or running the Docker container from Docker Hub.